Welcome to parenthood!

 - If you are prescribed antibiotics, be sure to finish them.

-Help prevent mastitis and clogged ducts by maintaining regular nursing and/or pumping schedule, switching up positions when nursing, massaging your breasts while nursing to help with milk flow, and following any treatment regimens given to you by your provider.
+Help prevent mastitis and clogged ducts by maintaining a regular nursing and/or pumping schedule, switching up positions when nursing, massaging your breasts while nursing to help with milk flow, and following any treatment regimens given to you by your provider.